Understanding anxiety what it is and what helps

 Anxiety is one of the most common mental health experiences in the world — yet it remains deeply misunderstood, especially in African cultures where emotional struggles are often met with silence, prayer alone, or the instruction to simply "be strong."
-The truth is, anxiety is not a character flaw.
-It is a signal from your body and mind that something needs attention.

 Normal anxiety